VBAndCs/sVB-Small-Visual-Basic/Readme.md

 the above negative time span contains approximately `-2.74` years.
 There is no built in TotalMonths nor TotalYears in the Date class, as a monthe can contain 29, 30, or 31 days, and a year can contain 365 or 366 days, so, it is up to you to do the math according to the rules you see fit tour needs.

 * The Date class contains `Add` and `Subtract` methods, but you can do these operations directly using `+` and `-`.
 The trick here is that sVB stores dates and time spans as `ticks`.
 A tick is 1 over 10 million of a second (1 second = 10 million ticks).
 You can get the total ticks of a date or a time span by calling the `Date.GetTicks()` method, or the `Ticks` extension property.
-So, when using math operator with date and time span, sVB treats thesm as normal numbers.
+So, when using math operator with date and time span, sVB treats them as normal numbers.
 You can even multiply 2 dates but of course the result is meaningless :D.
 The following code show you 2 different ways to subtract 1000 days from the today's date:
 ```VB
 d1 = Date.Now - #+1000.0:0#